anna-berezovskaya/eTherapists/README.md

 of many-to-many relationship between the body problem and exercise essenses.
 (On problem can be solved with different ways, but one exercise can solve a lot of problems as well)

--Exercise - represents exercise - contains title, picture (name of pic in predefined folder in assets) and duration.
+- Exercise - represents exercise - contains title, picture (name of pic in predefined folder in assets) and duration.

+Database scheme.png can be found in the root of the project

 <b> 2.
 Comments on resources </b>